AdobeDocs/commerce-cloud-service.en/help/_includes/snippets.md

 >[!WARNING]
 >
->The deployment process begins when you perform a merge, push, or synchronization of your environment, or when you trigger a manual redeployment, during which the Commerce application is in maintenance mode.
+>The deployment process begins when you perform a merge, push, or synchronization of your environment, or when you trigger a manual redeployment, during which the [!DNL Commerce] application is in maintenance mode.
 For a Production environment, Adobe recommends completing this work during off-peak hours to avoid service disruptions.

 ## Route placeholders {#route-placeholder}